JosePedroDias/gis-srtm-heightmap-tiles-pt/README.md

 I ended up using mostly [GDAL](http://www.gdal.org/), installed via homebrew and did most scripting tasks in JS.

-Most scripts can be found in [GIS REPOS TODO](#).
+Most scripts can be found in [gis-toolbox](https://github.com/JosePedroDias/gis-toolbox).
 Removed empty PNGs by hand and merged the seams between 35_04 and 35_05 by using the highest pixels value in the transition.

 The executive summary for what I did was: